On holomorphic maps and Generalized Complex Geometry: Tamed symplectic and generalized K ahler manifolds

 Thus, by \eqref{e:gb_ep}\,, we have $\iota_Xb=0$ for any $X\in\H^+$ and $\ep=\e+\ep'$ where $\e$ and $\ep'$ are the two-forms on $M$ characterised by $\iota_X\e=0$\,, $(X\in\V)$\,, $\iota_X\ep'=0$\,, $(X\in\H^+)$\,, $\e=\o_+$ on $\H^+$\,, and $\ep'=\ep$ on $\V$.\\

-If, further, $\H^+$ is integrable then, by Theorem \ref{thm:H+geod}\,, it is also geodesic and its leaves endowed with $(g,J)$ are K\"ahler manifolds; in particular, $\dif\!\e=0$ on $\H^+$.
-As, also, $\H^+$ and $\V$ are holomorphic foliations, it quickly follows that $(\Lie_X\!\e)(Y,Z)=0$ for any sections $X$ of $\V$ and $Y$, $Z$ of $\H^+$; consequently, $\dif\!\e=0$\,.\\
+If, further, $\H^+$ is holomorphic with respect to $J_+$ and $J_-$\,, then, by Theorem \ref{thm:H+geod}\,, it is integrable, geodesic and its leaves endowed with $(g,J)$ are K\"ahler manifolds; in particular, $\dif\!\e=0$ on $\H^+$.
+As, also, $\V$ is a holomorphic foliation, it quickly follows that $(\Lie_X\!\e)(Y,Z)=0$ for any sections $X$ of $\V$ and $Y$, $Z$ of $\H^+$; consequently, $\dif\!\e=0$\,.\\

 We have thus obtained $\dif\!\ep'=0$ which implies $(\Lie_X\!\ep')(Y,Z)=0$ for any sections $X$ of $\H^+$ and $Y$, $Z$ of $\V$.
 Together with \eqref{e:gb_ep}\,, this gives $(\Lie_X\!b)(Y,Z)=0$ and $(\Lie_X\!g)(Y,Z)=0$ for any sections $X$ of $\H^+$ and $Y$, $Z$ of $\V$; in particular, this shows that $\V$ is geodesic.
 The proof follows. \end{proof}